 Teardown is what we do!
 Follow us on Facebook for the latest repair news.

-First, we flip the computer, and we unscrew all the screws to fix the bottom case.
-Then use the plastic pick to slowly pry open the bottom case, because there are a lot of latches on the bottom case, we need to release these latches, then you can easily remove the bottom case.
+First, we flip the computer and unscrew all the screws to fix the bottom case.
+Then, use the plastic pick to slowly pry open the bottom case.
+Because there are a lot of latches on the bottom case, we need to release these latches, and then you can easily remove the bottom case.

 After unscrewing the screw, the bottom case can be removed.
 It can be seen that the parts of the fan and the heatsink near the bottom case are covered with insulation material.